ahyolia/Windtell/README.md

 # Windtell

-Windtell est une application interactive autour des légendes, énigmes et événements de Nouvelle-Calédonie.
-Elle permet de tirer des cartes (énigmes, événements, master) pour animer des parties ou des ateliers ludiques.
+Windtell is an interactive application centered around the legends, riddles, and events of New Caledonia.
+It allows you to draw cards (riddles, events, master) to animate games or fun workshops.

-## Démo en ligne
+## Online Demo

-L’application est accessible ici : [https://windtell.vercel.app/](https://windtell.vercel.app/)
+The app is available here: [https://windtell.vercel.app/](https://windtell.vercel.app/)

-## Fonctionnalités
+## Features

-- Tirage aléatoire de cartes parmi trois catégories : énigmes, événements, master.
+- Random card drawing from three categories: riddles, events, master.
-- Affichage des réponses et explications pour les énigmes.
+- Display of answers and explanations for riddles.
-- Gestion des cartes déjà tirées pour éviter les doublons.
+- Management of already drawn cards to avoid duplicates.
-- Interface responsive adaptée à tous les supports.
+- Responsive interface suitable for all devices.

-## Structure du projet
+## Project Structure

-- `App.js` : Composant principal React Native.
+- `App.js`: Main React Native component.
-- `cartes.json` : Données des cartes (énigmes, événements, master).
+- `cartes.json`: Card data (riddles, events, master).
-- `assets/` : Images et logos utilisés dans l’application.
+- `assets/`: Images and logos used in the app.
-- `webpack.config.js` : Configuration Webpack pour Expo.
+- `webpack.config.js`: Webpack configuration for Expo.
-- `package.json` : Dépendances et scripts.
+- `package.json`: Dependencies and scripts.
-- `.expo/`, `.vercel/` : Dossiers de configuration pour Expo et Vercel.
+- `.expo/`, `.vercel/`: Configuration folders for Expo and Vercel.

 ## Installation